firavoyage/blogging/readme.md

 -
   - yosuga no sora
   - worldend: what do you do at the end of the world? are you busy? will you save us?
-  - bang dream! it's mygo!!!!!
-  - frieren: beyond journey's end
-  - bocchi the rock
-  - oshi no ko
   - tom and jerry
-  - reply 1988
-  - the long season
   - joker
+  - the shawshank redemption
   - the graduate
-  - the god father
-  - the shawshank redemption
   - soul
+  - _bang dream! it's mygo!!!!!
+  - _frieren: beyond journey's end
+  - _bocchi the rock
+  - _oshi no ko
+  - _reply 1988
+  - _the long season
+  - _the god father
+  - _evangelion
 -
   - azurlane
   - bluearchive